 Superintendent Chris Reykdal

-Chris graduated summa cum laude from Washington State University with a bachelor’s degree in social studies, a geology minor, and a teaching certificate.
-He earned a master’s degree in public administration from the University of North Carolina–Chapel Hill.
-In his role as the State Superintendent, Chris also serves on the State Board of Education, Workforce Training and Education Board, and the State Board of Natural Resources.
+Chris graduated summa cum laude from Washington State University with a bachelor’s degree and a teaching certificate, and he earned a master’s degree in public administration from the University of North Carolina–Chapel Hill.

 Chris and his wife, Kim, live in historic Tumwater with their two smart, talented, and hilarious children, Carter and Kennedy.